TheOdinProject/css-exercises/CONTRIBUTING.md

 ## Curriculum Structure

 Between the website, repos, and Discord server, you're bound to see certain terms being used in regards to the curriculum structure.
-It can be important to keep these terms in mind when referring to certain parts of the curriculum, both for consistency and to make sure everyone understands what you mean.
+It can be important to keep these terms in mind when referring or contributing to certain parts of the curriculum, both for consistency and to make sure everyone understands what you mean.

 * **Path**: The broadest level of the curriculum structure.
 When you first start The Odin Project, you will be on the Foundations path.
 Upon completion of Foundations, you choose one of two different Full Stack paths to continue down.
 * **Course**: A path is made up of different courses.
 A course splits a path into more distinct topics, and each course has its own completion percentage.
 When asked what course you're on, you might say "I'm on the Getting Hired course!"
-* **Section**: A course is made up for different sections.
+* **Section**: A course is made up of different sections.
 A section splits a course into even more distinct topics.
 When asked what section you're on, you might say "I just started the Basic Ruby section!"
-* **Lesson**: Finally, a section is made of different lessons.
+* **Lesson**: Finally, a section is made up of different lessons.
 This is the most specific level of the curriculum structure.
 This is the exact thing you're currently on.
 When asked what lesson you're on, you might say "I'm reading through the Webpack lesson!"

 ## Label Meanings

 The labels that get applied to issues and PRs in our repos have specific meanings and are broken into two categories: status and type.
 An issue/PR should only ever have one status label, but can have multiple type labels.
+The following isn't a complete list, but rather a list of the labels that are universal across all of our repos.

 ### Status Labels
 * **Abandoned**: This issue/PR has been abandoned, and no further work or review should be done